Vehicle Rental Information

 - Student groups approved by office of the Director of Student Activities

-Authorized Drivers Must be UA employees and have:
+Authorized Drivers must have:

-- Annually updated Category 1 or Category 2 form on file with their department
+- Annually updated Category 1 or Category 2 form on file with their department which requires:

 - Department Head/Dean/Director approval (via signed rental agreement)

 Any questions concerning this authorized users list may be addressed by contacting the Transportation Services Office.
 Volunteers/ non-employees may receive approval, but must do so through EHS&RM (474-5413) prior to check-out.
 The approval process follows the requirements of the Category 1 drivers form, and takes 2-3 business days to complete.

 The Transportation Services Office (907) 474-5875 should be contacted regarding any billing discrepancies.
 It is helpful to have the following information when contacting the office: